ArrowheadFramework/ahfc-broker-quorum-jsonrpc-ws/source/main/arrowhead/spec/SD.md

 ## 1. Overview

-The `Broker` system facilitates token ownership negotitation, accounting, and tagging.
+The `Broker` system facilitates token ownership negotitation and accounting.
-It acts as a trusted intermediary, allowing its consumers to access an arbitrary _trading platform_, which allows them to exchange `Token`s representing arbitrary value.
+It acts as a trusted intermediary, allowing its consumers to exchange tokens via an arbitrary _trading platform_.

 ![](fig/services_broker.svg)

 ### 1.1.
 Brokering Sessions

-Whenever a properly authorized Arrowhead system consumes the `Brokering` service produced by a `Broker` system, a persistent session is created or resumed.
+Whenever a properly authorized Arrowhead system consumes the `Brokering` service produced by a `Broker` system, a persistent session is created or resumed for the consuming system.
 Each session is associated with the authenticated identity of its owner, provided via a certificate or otherwise.

 #### 1.1.1.
-Trading Platform Identity
+Identities

 All brokering sessions contain a _trading platform identity_, which is the identity used to represent the session owner while exchanging tokens.
-The trading platform identity can be queried via the `BrokerAccounting` service `getAgent` function, and is primarily of use to consuming systems for telling their own activity apart from any other data acquired via the `BrokerAccounting` service.
+The trading platform identity can be queried via the `BrokerAccounting` service `getAgentId` function, and corresponds to the `key` field of the `Party` data type.
+The identity is primarily of use to consuming systems for telling their own activity apart from any other data acquired via the `BrokerAccounting` service.

 #### 1.1.2.
 On-Going Token Exchanges